 1. At the top right of the Cloud Reader page, there is an option for the “Kindle Store.”
 Click on that to be taken to the Kindle eBooks page on Amazon.com.

 2. Find a book you would like to purchase.
 You can scroll through Amazon’s suggestions for you based on your previous history or wish list.
 Alternatively, you can search and find any book you want.

 3. When you are ready to purchase, make sure “Kindle” is selected as the book version you want to purchase.
-You should also make sure that the “Deliver to” option underneath the purchase button shows the option “[Your name’s] Kindle Cloud Reader,” so that it gets delivered directly to your Cloud Reader.
+You should also make sure that the “Deliver to” option underneath the purchase button shows the option “[Your name’s] Kindle Cloud Reader” so that it gets directly delivered.